TresAmigosSD/SMV/docs/design/SmvNameMatcher/SmvNameMatcher.md

 ###StringMetricUDFs
 Convinience wrappers around various open source similarity and other sound metric algorithms that you can use in your catalyst expressions.
 See https://github.com/rockymadden/stringmetric
 * soundexMatch(String,String) - Soundex Metric comparison.
 Returns boolean.
 * levenshtein(String,String) - Levenshtein Metric comparison.
-Returns integer.
+Returns a float between 0 and 1.
+The higher the number the stronger the match.

 ###MDM
 The resulting data frame will always have an "id" and "_id" columns reperesenting the mapped ids of the input data frames.
 It will also have boolean columns with names taken from the ExactMatchFilter and from the LevelMatches.
 And it will have float columns for the results of the fuzzy match from FuzzyLevelMatches.
-Only records where at least one of the matches succeeded will be kept in the MDM.
+Only records where at least one of the matches have a true value will be kept in the MDM.

 ## Constraints
 ### Valid Input